Search

 John Searle's famous thought experiment challenged the notion that syntactic symbol-manipulation alone could yield true understanding, shaping debates about meaning and machine intelligence

-Part II: The Statistical Turn
+The Statistical Turn

 15 chapters